poshjosh/rate-limiter-spring/README.md

 # rate limiter spring

-Light-weight rate limiting library for spring controllers, based on [rate-limiter-web-core](https://github.com/poshjosh/rate-limiter-web-core).
+Enterprise rate limiter for spring web apps, based on [rate-limiter-web-core](https://github.com/poshjosh/rate-limiter-web-core).

 We believe that rate limiting should be as simple as: